- Automotive Technology

 - Adjunct Professor, University of Connecticut School of Law, Advanced Patent Law, 2001- present

-Anne Davis Barry has 17 years’ experience in patent preparation and prosecution, opinions, counseling, and landscaping; her practice is focused on computer technology, including computer infrastructures such as computer hardware, databases, networks and operating systems, as well as business methods and control systems.
-Anne is responsible for securing patent protection to meet client product launch deadlines; for partnering with clients on site in patent mining sessions to form patent protection strategies; for working directly with inventors; and for management of final work product of associates.
-Before becoming a patent attorney, Anne spent 15 years with IBM, first as a programmer, then a systems engineer, and lastly a project manager.
-She has been an adjunct professor of patent law at the University of Connecticut School of Law since 2002.
+Anne Davis Barry has 20 years of experience in patent preparation and prosecution, opinions, counseling, landscaping and litigation support; her practice is focused on computer technology, including computer hardware, databases, networks, and operating systems, as well as cloud computing, artificial intelligence, and application software.
+She is responsible for securing patent protection to meet client product launch deadlines; for partnering with clients on site in patent mining sessions to form patent protection strategies; for working directly with inventors; and for management of final work product of associates.
+Before becoming a patent attorney, Anne spent over 15 years with IBM, first as a programmer, then a systems engineer, and lastly as a project manager.
+She has been an adjunct professor of patent law at the University of Connecticut School of Law for 20 years.

 Partner, Cantor Colburn LLP, 2011-present